Steve Arveschoug Executive Director

 Dianne oversees the Community Development team working on key Community Development and planning projects throughout Yellowstone County.
 She consults with local non-profit organizations and facilitates collaborative community projects which contribute to successful business operations, job creation, and desirable quality of life.
 Dianne has over 15 years experience in grant and project management, grant administration, grant writing and research, Federal and State compliance, fund development, and marketing.
 Dianne holds a Masters in Management Degree from the University of Mary, as well as, a Bachelor of Science Degree from the University of Maryland, and an Associate of Arts Degree from Montgomery College.

-Patrick Klugman Community Development Project Manager
+Patrick Klugman Senior Project Manager

 Patrick holds a Master of Public Administration Degree from Montana State University Billings and Bachelor of Art Degrees in Political Science and Legal Studies from Minnesota State University Moorhead.
 He currently serves on the City of Billings/Yellowstone County Planning Board representing Ward V of Billings.
 As a member of the International Economic Development Council, he is continuing his professional development training to strengthen economic knowledge and support current and future community endeavors.
 Originally from Minnesota, Patrick enjoys the beautiful Montana landscape and engaging in the local vibrant economy.
 He works to expand the impact of community development and provide greater outreach services to rural Yellowstone County.